humnetlab/FirePolygons/README.md

 # Notebooks
 <a id="Notebooks"></a>
-- [toy_example.ipynb](notebooks/toy_example.ipynb): Example of 100 x 100 cell grid of homogeneous fuels used to generate fire potential polygons
+- [toy_example.ipynb](notebooks/toy_example.ipynb): Example of 100 x 100 cell grid of homogeneous fuels used to generate fire potential polygons and networks for decision-making.

 # Code Implementation
 <a id="Imeplementation"></a>